 - Create basic security policy and procedures

-Join a high-demand industry where you could make a difference in the lives of so many—contact ECPI University today and learn more about earning your bachelor’s in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cybersecurity.
+Join an industry where you could make a difference in the lives of so many—contact ECPI University today and learn more about earning your bachelor’s in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cybersecurity.

 - Program Description

 At ECPI University, your classroom experience is reinforced with hands-on instruction, using the same kind of technology found in the workplace.
 Create and build secure networks in Windows, Cisco, and Linux environments, and design and implement network security plans to keep hackers at bay and networks secure.
 Specifically, ECPI’s major in Cyber and Information Security Technology with a track in Cybersecurity degree program could teach you how to: